pc-magas/printserver_packer_rpi/README.md

-# Raspberry Pi OS Image with Packer
+# Raspberry pi Printserver with HP Laser 100 series support (Under development)
-In this setup, we will see how to create a custom Raspberry Pi image using Packer and its ARM builder plugin.
-This will let you modify the existing ARM image, provisioning and resize the filesystem partition in the Raspberry Pi as needed.

-## Prerequisites
+This builds an image for a printserver.
+Upon this image is isntalled:
+* cups
+* cockpit

-* Ubuntu 18.04/20.04 LTS
+* avahi

+## Building the image By yourself

+### Prerequisites

 * Git
 * Packer
 * Packer ARM Builder Plugin

-## Dependencies
+### Dependencies
 Before we start building, you need to install the required dependencies on your host machine(Ubuntu 18.04/20.04 LTS).
 Just follow the steps given below to set up the build environment:

 Install the required binaries on the host machine.